 ‘We won’t need to do anything,’ said Abigail, ‘we’ll be safe here.
 No one will see us.’

 ‘Yes but we need to find somewhere to hide when the people who live here move out.
-They’ll be back for a while.’
+They’ll be back for a while sorting things out.’

 ‘I’ll hide under the bed,’ said Abigail, drawing jam circles on the table with her paw.